 The Housing Department submitted a Section 24 demolition application to HUD in calendar year 2020 for Frank Luke Homes (230 units, AZ1-2) and A.L.
-Krohn Homes (202 units, AZ1-8B); demolition of Frank Luke was completed in March 2021; AL Krohn Homes is expected to be demolished in early calendar year 2023.
-The Department submitted two disposition applications for the replacement of Frank Luke Homes named Harmony at the Park One and Harmony at the Park Two, in calendar year 2021.
-Additional disposition applications will be submitted in early calendar year 2023 for the remaining portions of the demolished areas of Frank Luke Homes including Harmony at the Park Three, the Linear Park and the Trellis at the Park (homeownership component).
+Krohn Homes (202 units, AZ1-8B); demolition of Frank Luke was completed in March 2021; AL Krohn Homes demolition was completed in August 2023.
+The demolition application for Sidney P Osborn (145 units, AZ1-7B) was submitted and approved in 2023.
+The demolition of Sidney P. Osborn is expected to begin in January 2024.
+The Department submitted disposition applications for the replacement of Frank Luke Homes named Harmony at the Park One and Harmony at the Park Two, in calendar year 2021 and for Harmony at the Park Three in 2023.
+Additional disposition applications will be submitted in 2024 for the remaining portions of the demolished areas of Frank Luke Homes including the Linear Park and Trellis at the Park (homeownership component).
 The Housing Department will submit one or more disposition applications to HUD for the A.L.
-Krohn Homes (202 units, AZ1-8B) site in calendar year 2023 for the CNI Phase 3 development and the expansion of Edison Park.
-The demolition application for Sidney P Osborn Homes (145 units, AZ1-7B) is anticipated to be submitted in calendar year 2023.
+Krohn Homes (202 units, AZ1-8B) and Sidney P Osborn (145 units, AZ1-7B) site in calendar year 2024 for the CNI Phase 3 and Phase 4 development and the expansion of Edison Park.